 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Inhibitor of active Ras proteins.
+Salirasib is an inhibitor of active Ras proteins.
 Displaces active Ras from the plasma membrane; impairs downstream signaling and inhibits proliferation of endometrial carcinoma cells.
 Also facilitates Ras degradation.
 Shown to induce autophagy in several human cancer cell lines.

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

-All Tocris products are intended for laboratory research use only.
+Tocris products are intended for laboratory research use only, unless stated otherwise.

-References are publications that support the products' biological activity.
+References are publications that support the biological activity of the product.

 Schmukler et al (2013) Ras inhibition enhances autophagy, which partially protects cells from death.
 Oncotarget 4 142 PMID: 23370967

 Faigenbaum et al (2013) Growth of poorly differentiated endometrial carcinoma is inhibited by combined action of medroxyprogesterone acetate and the Ras inhibitor Salirasib.
 Oncotarget 4 316 PMID: 23530112

 Haklai et al (1998) Dislodgement and accelerated degradation of Ras.
 Biochemistry 37 1306 PMID: 9477957